 Is it possible there may be a held emotion stored in the body that hasn’t been addressed and it is this retention that is not allowing the body to fully recover and heal?

 What is needed is a bodywork therapist who recognises and addresses not only the physical ailment, but who also has an understanding of how we hold mentally and emotionally and the affects that this has on body.
 This type of therapist can offer you the space to truly heal by addressing both the underlying cause of the ill in the first place and the resultant physical affect in the body.
 This is the primary focus of how we choose to work at Yoga & Healing.

 The missing link that is so often overlooked when dealing with injuries is that we are not just a physical being we are multidimensional human beings.

-Donna Gianniotis is a Massage Therapist (Remedial Massage and Esoteric Massage), Connective Tissue Therapist and Yoga Therapist who loves to explore with her clients the root cause of the ailment they present with.
-Donna practises in North Sydney and Cammeray.
-For further information visit www.yogaandhealing.com.au or for bookings Phone 0408 783187 or email firstname.lastname@example.org
+Donna Nolan is a Massage Therapist (Remedial Massage and Esoteric Massage), Connective Tissue Therapist and Yoga Therapist who loves to explore with her clients the root cause of the ailment they present with.
+Donna practises in Cammeray and Balgowlah.
+For bookings Phone 0408 783187 or email firstname.lastname@example.org